vespa-engine/blog/_posts/2023-03-29-semantic-search-with-multi-vector-indexing.md

 image: assets/2023-03-29-semantic-search-with-multi-vector-indexing/peter-herrmann-aT88kga0g_M-unsplash.jpg
 skipimage: true
 tags: []
-excerpt: announcing multi-vector support in Vespa, which allows you to index multiple vectors per document and retrieve documents by the closest vector in each
+excerpt: Announcing multi-vector indexing support in Vespa, which allows you to index multiple vectors per document and retrieve documents by the closest vector in each document.
 ---

 ![Decorative